 If you or someone you care about is struggling with an addiction to benzos, you may have already tried to cut down or quit taking the addictive substance.
 However, doing so without professional help is not always recommended by experts because benzodiazepine withdrawal symptoms range from mildly uncomfortable to life-threatening.
 If you encounter symptoms like the latter without medical supervision, it can be fatal.

 Common benzos withdrawal symptoms usually arise within one to four days of detoxing.
+These symptoms can keep popping up for about ten days and often include:

 • Benzo cravings